How Avalanche Subnets Tackle the Scalability Problem?

 Avalanche is an open, programmable smart contracts platform for decentralized applications (DApps) that has witnessed tremendous growth over the past years.
 At its ATH, it had over $12 Billion in Total Volume Locked (TVL) and over 80,000 daily active users, making the ecosystem one of the biggest hubs for DeFi outside of Ethereum

-Avalanche is a game-changer blockchain aiming to tackle the scalability problem with its state-of-the-art subnet architecture.
-Avalanche Subnets allow developers to create sets of blockchains or customizable blockchains that are validated by Avalanche validators.
+Avalanche is a game-changer blockchain aiming to tackle the scalability problem with its state-of-the-art L1 (Formerly known as Subnets) architecture.
+Avalanche L1s (Formerly known as Subnets) allow developers to create sets of blockchains or customizable blockchains that are validated by Avalanche validators.

 However, the scalability problem is one of the most significant barriers for every blockchain, which several developers have attempted to solve.
-The article will provide insights into the scalability problem and spotlight how Avalanche has resolved it through subnets.
+The article will provide insights into the scalability problem and spotlight how Avalanche has resolved it through L1s (Formerly known as Subnets).
 Let’s get started.

 The Scalability Problem